nicklockwood/SwiftFormat/README.md

 2. Make sure that you have committed all your changes to that code safely in git (or whatever source control system you use.
 If you don't use source control, rethink your life choices).

+3. (Optional) In Terminal, type `swiftformat --inferoptions "/path/to/your/code/"`.
+This will suggest a set of formatting options to use that match your existing project style (but you are free to ignore these and use the defaults, or your own settings if you prefer).

-3. In Terminal, type `swiftformat "/path/to/your/code/"` (the path can either be absolute, or relative to the current directory.
-The `""` quotes around the path are optional, but if the path contains spaces then you either need to use quotes, or escape each space with `\`).
+	The path can point to either a single Swift file, or a directory of files.
+It can be either be absolute, or relative to the current directory.
+The `""` quotes around the path are optional, but if the path contains spaces then you either need to use quotes, or escape each space with `\`.

+4. In Terminal, type `swiftformat "/path/to/your/code/"`.
+The same rules apply as above with respect to path formatting, but you can enter multiple paths if you wish, separated by spaces.

+	If you used `--inferoptions` to generate a suggested set of options in step 3, you should copy and paste them into the command, either before or after the path(s) to your source files.

-4. Use your source control system to check the changes, and verify that no undesirable changes have been introduced (if they have, file a bug).
+5. Press enter to begin formatting.
+Once the formatting is complete, use your source control system to check the changes, and verify that no undesirable changes have been introduced.
+If they have, revert the changes, tweak the options and try again.

-5. (Optional) commit the changes.
+6. (Optional) commit the changes.

-This *should* ensure that you avoid catastrophic data loss, but in the unlikely event that it wipes your hard drive, **please note that I accept no responsibility**.
+Following these instructions *should* ensure that you avoid catastrophic data loss, but in the unlikely event that it wipes your hard drive, **please note that I accept no responsibility**.

 If you prefer, you can also use unix pipes to include swiftformat as part of a command chain.
 For example, this is an alternative way to format a file: